benasher44/uuid/README.md

 - Add `implementation "com.benasher44:uuid:<version>"` as a dependency in your `commonMain` `sourceSets`.

 This library publishes gradle module metadata, so you should have `enableFeaturePreview("GRADLE_METADATA")` in your settings.gradle(.kts).

+### Future Goals

+Develop UUID functionality that can be contributed back to the Kotlin stdlib.
+Checkout the latest issues, PRs, and CHANGELOG.md for updated info.